ringabout/neon/compilerdoc.md

 ## Is it efficent to use `$` function to concatenate multiple strings

-It is a magic proc used to concatenate strings and chars.
+`$` function is a magic proc used to concatenate strings and chars.
 The Nim compiler does some optimizations to make it perform as good as the in-place version.

 There are four overloads for `$` function in the system module.